jakeb91/cobloaf-engineering/docs/blog/posts/20250109-isbgpsafeyet.md

 So our two options really are to look at the source-code for the website, which we can either directly do in the browser dev-console or in Cloudflare's [GitHub Repo](https://github.com/cloudflare/isbgpsafeyet.com).

-Immediately what catches my attention when looking at the source is this Javascript:
+Immediately what catches my attention when looking at the source is this JavaScript:

 ```js title="/src/js/index.js"
 const successMessageDetails = `${""}fetch https://valid.rpki.isbgpsafeyet.com